tldr-pages/tldr/pages/common/pueue-group.md

 > Display, add or remove groups.
 > More information: <https://github.com/Nukesor/pueue>.

-- Show all groups with their status and number of parallel jobs:
+- Show all groups with their statuses and number of parallel jobs:

 `pueue group`

-- Add custom group:
+- Add a custom group:

 `pueue group --add "{{group_name}}"`

-- Remove group and move its tasks to the default group:
+- Remove a group and move its tasks to the default group:

 `pueue group --remove "{{group_name}}"`